seldonian-framework/Tutorials/_tutorials/science_GPA_tutorial.md

         <img src="{{ "/assets/img/gpa_tutorial/equalized_odds_0.35_accuracy.png" | relative_url}}" class="img-fluid mt-2" style="width: 90%"  alt="Equalized odds">
         <img src="{{ "/assets/img/gpa_tutorial/equal_opportunity_0.2_accuracy.png" | relative_url}}" class="img-fluid mt-2" style="width: 90%"  alt="Equal opportunity">
         <img src="{{ "/assets/img/gpa_tutorial/predictive_equality_0.2_accuracy.png" | relative_url}}" class="img-fluid mt-2" style="width: 90%"  alt="Predictive equality">
         <figcaption align="left"> <b>Figure 1</b> - The three plots of a Seldonian Experiment, accuracy (left), solution rate (middle) and failure rate (right), for five different fairness constraints enforced independently on the GPA classification dataset considered by Thomas et al. (2019).
 The colored points and bands in each panel show the mean standard error over 50 trials.
 Each row of plots is an experiment for a different fairness constraint.
 From top to bottom: disparate impact, demographic parity, equalized odds, equal opportunity, predictive equality.
 The legend in the bottom panel applies to all five panels.
-A quasi-Seldonian algorithm (qsa, blue) is compared to a logistic regression baseline (magenta) and a random classifier (brown), as well as a Fairlearn model enforcing the constraints above with three different values of the group disparity threshold, $\epsilon$: 0.01 (orange), 0.1 (green), and 1.0 (red).
+A quasi-Seldonian algorithm (qsa, blue) is compared to a logistic regression baseline (magenta), as well as a Fairlearn model enforcing the constraints above with three different values of the group disparity threshold, $\epsilon$: 0.01 (orange), 0.1 (green), and 1.0 (red).
 Note that the vertical axis range is [0,1] for failure rate on all subplots, whereas Thomas et al. (2019), Figure 3 shows a smaller range that varies for the different constraints. </figcaption>
     </figure>
 </div>
 <p>